csbala/YouTube-Download/README.md

 - Select **Import Data** (or open the playlist configuration and click **Bulk Import**).
 - In the File Picker, navigate to your folder (e.g., `Music_Import/apple`).
 - Select `playlist.json` and click **Import**.
-- The playlist will load with all tracks, ready for playback, with clean names (e.g., "A freezie", "Human").
+- The playlist will load with all tracks, ready for playback, with full names (e.g., "Scarlet Nexus Digital Soundtrack | A freezie [EXTENDED]..webm").

 ## Notes

 - **Cookies Requirement**: The downloader requires `www.youtube.com_cookies.txt` for authenticated downloads.
 Without it, some videos (e.g., age-restricted) will fail to download.
-- **File Name Cleaning**: The script removes common prefixes (e.g., "Scarlet Nexus Digital Soundtrack", "OST"), suffixes (e.g., "[EXTENDED]"), and other metadata to focus on the core track name.
 - **Foundry VTT Compatibility**: The playlist generator is designed for Foundry VTT version 12.331 (as of May 2025).
 It generates valid 16-character `_id` values for each track.
 - **Performance in Foundry**: Importing a large playlist (e.g., 100 tracks) may cause lag.
 Consider splitting into smaller playlists within Foundry VTT after importing.